top of page

 3. Abuse - I understand that child abuse can be physical, sexual, emotional, neglect, domestic abuse or a mixture of these.
 I am aware of physical signs and behavioural signs and symptoms of abuse in these 5 categories.

-I have read the 'Multi Agency Neglect Assessment Toolkit' from Pan-Dorset Safeguarding Children Partnership
+I have read the 'Multi Agency Neglect Assessment Toolkit' from Pan-Dorset Safeguarding Children Partnership.
+I would use the BCP Area Neglect Assessment tool.

 Procedure for all forms of neglect: the observed instances will be recorded.
-The matter will be referred to Children’s First Response MASH who will notify the police if there is any concern that the child is in danger of significant harm.
+The matter will be referred to Children’s First Response Hub (MASH) who will notify the police if there is any concern that the child is in danger of significant harm.

 Wider Safeguarding Concerns – I am alert to a wide range of safeguarding concerns and have completed training to strengthen my knowledge and understanding.